MorganBergen/operating-systems/notes/03-process-components-management.md

 **initial copy, independent evolution**  the child process starts as a copy with the same state but can develop differently, similar to the drawings

 **separation of tasks**  changes in one process do not impact the other, demonstrating effective multitasking

+##  modification impact

+changes made to shared resources by either the parent or child process will affect both.  for example if a parent process modified a file descriptor, the child process will see the changes too.

+##  undesirable changes

+unintended modifications can lead to unexpected behavior in either process.  for example if one process updates a shared variable without coordination, the other process might operate on outdated or incorrect data.

+##  to address modification impact and undesirable changes you should

+implement synchronization mechanisms

+manage file descriptors carefully to avoid unintended modifications

+use atomic operations for shared variables

+employ ipc mechanisms and locking strategies

+design consistent access patterns for shared resources

+##  alternatives to fork

+**`posix_spawn()`**  simplifies process creation with reduced overhead and fewer pitfalls

+**`vfor()`**  creates a new process sharing the parent's address space until exec is called

+**`clone()`**  provides fine grained control over shared resources between parent and child

+**`createprocess()`**  windows api for creating and initializing new processes

+**`microkernel apis`**  offers modular process creation and management without fork

+##  despite its limitations, fork is still commonly used because

+**legacy systems** -  many existing applications depend on fork, and changing would be complex

+**simplicity** -  fork offers a straightforward way to create processes, especially in traditional unix applications

+**copy on write** -  modern fork implementations use copy on write to efficiently manage memory

+**historical precedent** -  for is a long standing standard in unix like systems, maintaining consistency with past practices

+**application design** -  some applications are built around fork, making it challenging to switch

+**limited alternatives** -  alternatives like `posix_spawn`

 ##  activity